 Set on Auckland's beautiful waterfront, Moshi Moshi offers authentic Japanese cuisine.
 Fish is a central element to Japanese food and with Auckland Fish Market just a walk away Moshi Moshi is always supplied with the freshest ingredients in the city.
 Try their traditionally prepared sashimi.
 The smooth mild flavour of the fish will leave you feeling refreshed and satisfied.

 Chinese hand-pulled noodles from Chamate | 17 Swanson St

-Hidden away on Swanson Street, Chamate is one of Auckland's most exciting Chinese restaurants.
+Hidden away on Swanson Street, Chamate is one of the most exciting Chinese restaurants Auckland city centre has on its map.
 From their modern decor to exceptional staff service, a meal had here will be one to remember.
 Hand-pulled noodles are a must-try if given the option at any Chinese restaurant due to their freshness and uniqueness to the restaurant.
 Try Chamate’s Xinjiang Styled Handmade Noodles with lamb, tomatoes, capsicums, cabbage and more.

 Cafe Hanoi for fresh Vietnamese flavours | Cnr Galway & Commerce St

 Easily one of the most popular Asian restaurants Auckland has to offer, this popular Vietnamese restaurant is inspired by the street food of Hanoi’s Old Quarter though imbued with a modern perspective.
-Try a Bahn Mi from their canteen menu: a delicious pork baguette layered with chicken liver pate and pickled vegetables.
-Their extensive dinner menu is inspired by northern Vietnamese cuisine, with dishes including a classic Pho-Bo.
+Try a roast duck rice paper roll, or their delicious crispy soft-shell crab with hot & sour tamarind.
+Their extensive dinner menu is inspired by northern Vietnamese cuisine, with dishes including a classic Stir fried chicken.
 It also offers dishes you won't find anywhere else.

 Ramen from Ichiban Japanese Restaurant | 17 Albert St